SageSG/Wifi-Controlled-Robotic-Car/README.md

 ![tc6](https://user-images.githubusercontent.com/73056944/144760712-8b532bb0-df6a-4d09-845c-04d4b786290a.png)

-#### Test Case7: User can view an empty map on the map creation page.
+#### Test Case: User can view an empty map on the map creation page.
 Precondition:
 User must be able to access web portal and the map creation page.